Henry Clay Ide

 Henry Clay Ide (September 18, 1844 – June 13, 1921) was a U.S. judge, colonial commissioner, ambassador, and Governor-General of the Philippines.

 Biography

 Early life, States Attorney, Senator, and Presidential Commissioner to Samoa

 Ide was born in Barnet, Vermont, on September 18, 1844, a son of Jacob and Lodoiska (Knights) Ide.
-He graduated from Dartmouth College in 1866, where he was named valedictorian.
-He studied law, first with Benjamin H. Steele, and later with Jonathan Ross, and was admitted to the bar in 1870.
-He practiced law in St. Johnsbury, Vermont from until 1891, and was the partner of Wendell Phillips Stafford.
+He attended high school at the St. Johnsbury Academy and graduated from Dartmouth College in 1866, where he was named valedictorian.
+He was principal of the St. Johnsbury Academy from 1866 to 1868, and led Cotting High School in Arlington, Massachusetts during the 1869 school year.
+He studied law, first with Benjamin H. Steele, and later with Jonathan Ross, and was admitted to the bar in 1871.
+He practiced law in St. Johnsbury, Vermont from 1871 until 1891, and was the partner of Wendell Phillips Stafford.
 Among the prospective attorneys who studied law in their office was William H. Taylor, who later served as an Associate Justice of the Vermont Supreme Court.

 A Republican, Ide was State's Attorney for Caledonia County from 1876 to 1878.
-He was then a member of the Vermont State Senate from 1882 to 1885.
+He was then a member of the Vermont Senate from 1882 to 1885.